Biden and UK to help Australia acquire nuclear submarines in new pushback on China - KTVZ

 ‘This technology is extremely sensitive’

 The US and UK plan to dispatch technical and strategic teams to identify the best pathway for Australia to acquire nuclear submarines over the next 18 months.
-It wasn’t clear what the new plan means for a $90 billion deal Australia already made with France for conventional submarines.
+The new plan will mean the cancellation of a $90 billion deal Australia had already made with France for conventional submarines.

+In a statement on Thursday, the French government called Australia’s decision to halt the submarine deal “regrettable” and “contrary to the letter and spirit of cooperation” between the two countries.

+The joint statement by French Minister of Europe and foreign affairs Jean-Yves Le Drian and Armed Forces Minister Florence Parly also questioned the US decision to undermine France’s existing deal with Australia.

 American officials described the effort to assist the country with nuclear propulsion as an exceedingly rare step between allies, undertaken only once previously, that in some ways goes against established US practice.